KillingSpark/restic-cronned/README.md

 }
 ```
 If any of the values are not present in your config they will default to these values.
 Note that the values for MaxAge are given in Days and MAxSize is in MB.
 They correspond with the values for https://github.com/rshmelev/lumberjack
+Note also that the path and port on the commandline take precedence over the config file.

 ## Job definition ##
 A Job is one restic action like backup or forget.
 It can be triggered periodically by itself or it can be triggered by another Job.